AbiandraNugraha/Arduino-robot-hand/README.md

-This is an Ardduino simple 2-axis robot hand.
+This is an Arduino simple 2-axis robot hand.
 It uses the 28BYJ-48 stepper motor to spin the shoulder, and a SG90 servo motor to move it up/down.